baratgabor/Unity3D-SoundManager/README.md

   - Playing a 'sound type' **at a given world position**, by **overriding pitch and volume** with a multiplier, and setting a **callback to be invoked when the sound playback finishes** (where *DoAfterPlayback* is a void parameterless method):

      `SoundManager.Instance.PlaySound(GameSound.Rocket, transform.position, volumeMultiplier: 0.5f, pitchMultiplier: 0.6f, DoAfterPlayback);`

+     (The new `Transform` tracking playback is similarly simple, so I'm not including those examples.)

 *(Note that the callback shown is obviously available as an optional parameter on all of the method overloads, not just on the longest.
 Also note that there is an overload for setting pitch and volume override without having to specify a `Vector3`.)*